Samuel Rosenman: Holocaust

+As a member of the American Jewish Committee, Rosenman was actively involved in addressing issues of concern to the Jewish community.
+He was a member of its Survey Committee, which worked to reduce antisemitism in the United States by promoting national unity.
+The Committee considered some of the actions of Jewish activists as unproductive in promoting, rather than dispelling, notions of difference rather than of unity.
+The Survey Committee believed that the most effective answer to antisemitism was to attack it as Unamerican in its divisive purpose.
+The Survey Committee emphasized the importance of unity in standing up to the Nazi menace and was influential, in part through Rosenman, in having Roosevelt promote and emphasize national unity in many of his speeches before and after the US entry entered World War II.

-On October 6, 1943, three days before Yom Kippur, Hillel Kook (aka Peter Bergson) organized a march to Washington DC (the famous Rabbis March) by a delegation of some 400 rabbis, most if not all Orthodox and some recent immigrants, to make a public appeal to the United States government to do more to try to rescue the abandoned Jews of Europe.
+On October 6, 1943, three days before Yom Kippur, Hillel Kook (also known as Peter Bergson) organized a march to Washington, DC (the famous Rabbis March), by a delegation of some 400 rabbis, most if not all Orthodox and some recent immigrants, to make a public appeal to the United States government to do more to try to rescue the abandoned Jews of Europe.
 It was the only such protest in Washington during the Holocaust.
-The rabbis were received at steps of the Capitol by the Senate majority and minority leaders, and the Speaker of the House.
-After prayers for the war effort at the Lincoln Memorial the rabbis went to the White House to plead with President Roosevelt and were told that the President was busy all day and Vice President Henry Wallace met them instead.
-It was later learned that Roosevelt had several free hours that afternoon, but was advised by both Stephen Wise (head of the World Jewish Congress) and Samuel Rosenman (the President's advisor, speech writer and head of the American Jewish Committee) that the protesting rabbis "were not representative" of American Jewry and not the kind of Jews he should meet.
+The rabbis were received at the steps of the Capitol by the Senate majority and minority leaders, and the Speaker of the House.
+After prayers for the war effort at the Lincoln Memorial, the rabbis went to the White House to plead with President Roosevelt and were told that the President was busy all day and Vice President Henry Wallace met them instead.
+It was later learned that Roosevelt had several free hours that afternoon, but was advised by both Stephen Wise (head of the World Jewish Congress) and Rosenman (who, in addition to being the President's advisor and speech writer, also headed the American Jewish Committee) that the protesting rabbis "were not representative" of American Jewry and not the kind of Jews he should meet.
 Wise also accused the rabbis of "offending the dignity of the Jewish people."